 Rule 27.
 (Records to be Kept.)
-Each committee shall keep minutes of its proceedings, including a record of committee attendance and the names of all persons who speak before the committee, whether such persons are a proponent, opponent, or other interested party on the issue on which they appear, the names of the persons, firms, associations, or corporations in whose behalf such persons appear, and such other matters as may be directed by the Committee on Rules and Reference.
+Each committee shall keep minutes of its proceedings, including a record of committee attendance and the names of all persons who speak before the committee, whether such persons are a proponent, or other interested party on the issue on which they appear, the names of the persons, firms, associations, or corporations in-on whose behalf such persons appear, and such other matters as may be directed by the Committee on Rules and Reference.
 A record of motions and the votes thereon shall be kept by the committee.

 Rule 28.
 (Records Open to Examination; Filing of Records.)
-During the period of sessions, committee voting records shall be open for examination by any citizen of Ohio at reasonable times and subject to adequate safeguards established by the chairperson to protect and preserve such records.
+Duringthe period of sessions, committee Committee voting records for the 134th General Assembly shall be open for examination by any citizen of Ohio at reasonable times and subject to adequate safeguards established by the chairperson to protect and preserve such records.
 Upon final adjournment of the Senate, the committee records shall be filed with the Clerk.
 Committee voting records filed with the Clerk shall be open for examination by any citizen of Ohio at reasonable times and subject to adequate safeguards established by the Clerk and the records retention schedule adopted by the Clerk.